beirtipol/DateConverters/README.md

 I found myself working on a project that used every conceivable type of Date class, ranging from straight java.util.Calendar to joda Dates, a sprinkling of XMLGregorianCalendar for old JAXB implementations, an occasional usage of java.time.* and then some third-party closed-source libraries that had their own implementation of Dates.

 Our biggest problem was we had no consistent way to convert between all these types.
-There were many DateUtils, DatesUtils, XMLDateUtils but they all did things slightly differently.
+There were many DateUtils, DatesUtils, XMLDateUtils but they all did things slightly differently which led to inconsistencies, especially around daylight savings.

 ## Why would I use it?